 Lynette Ahlgren started working for the Academy in the spring of 2000 assisting in the library and managing the archives.
 In the fall of 2008, she became the administrative assistant in the academic office.
 She is the recipient of the 2005 Nita Farrand Staff Excellence Award.

-Scott Ahlgren is the Science Department chair.
-He earned a Bachelor of Science degree from the University of Wisconsin-Stevens Point and a Master of Science degree from the University of Nebraska-Lincoln.
-He joined SJNA in 1991.
-In 1997, he was selected by his peers to receive the Roy F. Farrand Excellence in Teaching Award.
-Prior to his teaching career, he spent six seasons as a technician with the U.S. Forest Service in Montana.
+Scott joined St. John’s Northwestern Academies in the fall of 1991.
+He earned a Bachelor of Science in biology from the University of Wisconsin – Stevens Point and a Master of Science in entomology from the University of Nebraska – Lincoln.
+In 1997 he was selected by his peers to receive the Roy F. Farrand Excellence in Teaching Award.
+Scott also coaches track and conducts hunter safety classes.
+Prior to teaching he spent six seasons as a forest technician with the U.S. Forest Service in Montana.
+In addition, he has worked for the National Park Service as a cave guide at Jewel Cave National Monument.
+When not teaching Scott enjoys wandering the wild lands of America.

 College Counselor & Spanish Instructor